The 20 Best Infantile Neutropenia Doctors Near Me in Florida, US

 Offers Telehealth

 Dr. Foxworthy is a hematologist-oncologist in the Johns Hopkins All Children’s Cancer and Blood Disorders Institute.
 She joined the hospital staff in 2024.
 She sees patients at the hospital’s main campus in St. Petersburg, Florida, and at Outpatient Care, Tampa.
 She earned her medical degree from Mercer University School of Medicine in Macon, Georgia.
 She completed her internship and residency in pediatrics at University of Alabama at Birmingham, followed by a fellowship in pediatric hematology-oncology at University of Alabama at Birmingham.
 She also earned her Master of Science in Public Health with a concentration in outcomes research from University of Alabama at Birmingham School of Public Health.
 Dr. Foxworthy is rated as an Experienced provider by MediFind in the treatment of Infantile Neutropenia.
-Her top areas of expertise are Infantile Neutropenia and Immune Thrombocytopenic Purpura (ITP).
+Her clinical expertise encompasses Infantile Neutropenia and Immune Thrombocytopenic Purpura (ITP).
+Dr. Foxworthy is board certified in American Board Of Pediatrics.

 Experienced in Infantile Neutropenia